Our Man in Havana: Book Review

 They both laughed, drinking daiquiris.
 It is easy to laugh at the idea of torture on a sunny day.

-Our Man in Havana was loosely based on Graham Greene’s experiences as an MI6 officer in Portugal during World War Two, where Britain ran many agents sending the Germans disinformation.
+Graham Greene loosely based Our Man in Havana on his experiences as an MI6 officer in Portugal during World War Two, where Britain ran many agents sending the Germans disinformation.
 As the double-agents invented more and more sub-agents to enable them to send a wider range of disinformation, the Germans seemed to become more trusting.

-Originally the story was going to be more directly based on the true stories, but Greene realised that moving it to Cuba in the Cold War made the threat less immediate and so the story is more lighthearted and the satire more effective.
+Originally, Greene was going to base his story directly on his wartime experience, but he realised that moving it to Cuba during the Cold War made the threat less immediate, the story more lighthearted and the satire more effective.

 Reality: Intelligence Fabrication

-During World War Two, one of the most effective British spies was a Spaniard called Juan Pujo Garcia, more commonly known as ‘Garbo’.
-He and his imaginary network of twenty-seven fictional sub-agents tricked the Germans into keeping their forces away from the crucial battlefront in Normandy by making up a story that the main invasion was to be in the Pas de Calais.
+During World War Two, one of the most effective British spies was a Spaniard called Juan Pujol García, more commonly known as ‘Garbo’.
+He, and his imaginary network of twenty-seven fictional sub-agents, tricked the Germans into keeping their forces away from the crucial battlefront in Normandy by making up a story that the main invasion was to be in the Pas de Calais and Normandy was just a feint.
 For more details see Double Cross – How a British Spy called Garbo saved D-Day.